A blue-straggler merger scenario origin for the $\gamma$~Persei binary system: Discussion

 which directly measures the fractional reduction in apparent age relative to the true system age.
-This quantity is an analogue of the rejuvenation defined in terms of fractional main-sequence ages by \citet{Glebbeek2008} and \citet{Schneideretal2016}.
+This quantity is an analog of the rejuvenation defined in terms of fractional main-sequence ages by \citet{Glebbeek2008} and \citet{Schneideretal2016}.

-\subsection{Minimum Rejuvenation Requirements}
+\subsection{Minimum rejuvenation requirements}

 The minimum rejuvenation corresponds to the limiting case in which the merger occurred very recently, such that the present-day apparent age closely reflects the post-merger apparent age.
-This represents a conservative lower limit, as it neglects the short post-merger thermal relaxation phase.
-The latter can be done as the thermal relaxation is expected to occur on the Kelvin--Helmholtz timescale,
+This represents a conservative lower limit as it neglects the short post-merger thermal-relaxation phase.
+The latter can be done as the thermal relaxation is expected to occur on the Kelvin--Helmholtz timescale:

 For the primary ($M \simeq 3.5\,M_\odot$, $R \simeq 22.7\,R_\odot$, $L \simeq 10^{2.45}\,L_\odot$), this yields

 which is negligible compared to the inferred system age and the main-sequence evolutionary timescale.